 - Use your leftover roasted chicken to make chicken salad later in the week.

-- Before you grocery shop, plan your menus for the week and make your shopping list from your meal plan.
-You will be more organized, spend less money and waste less food.
+- Make it visual.
+Before you grocery shop, plan your menus for the week and make your shopping list from your meal plan.
+You will be more organized, spend less money and waste less food

 I know I said top ten but here are some bonus tips for you!